• LDA-NOC clear

 What happens if the seller refuses to register the plot after I pay token?

 Your Agreement to Sell is your legal protection.
 If the seller defaults, you can file a specific performance suit in civil court to compel registration, or claim refund with damages.
 This is why the agreement must be on stamp paper (₹100 minimum) with two witnesses and clear timelines.
-Always pay token via cheque or bank transfer, never cash, so there is a paper trail.
+Always pay token via cheque or bank transfer, never cash, so there's a paper trail.

 What are the most common mistakes first-time plot buyers make in Lucknow?